 Lyttelton Coffee Company

-Lyttelton Coffee Company is found in the port town of Christchurch where they are the roastery as well as the cafe.
+Lyttelton Coffee Company is found in the port town of Christchurch where they are the roastery as well as the coffee shop.
 The brand believes in a strong sense of sustainability and community.
 They offer five different types of coffee into a blend ideally suited to white coffee.
 Among them, there is another selection of black espresso from single origins and other three-bean blends as well.

 Visit them: 29 London Street, Lyttelton